flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 Which number is allocated to which system is a question of which MS you are piloting (though if you don't like the way I've statted these mobile suits, you are free to make your own!)

+## Statting your own Mobile Suit

+Totally.
+Do it.
+There are so many damn MS, *especially* once you hit the [Gryps Conflict](http://gundam.wikia.com/wiki/Gryps_Conflict) and [First Neo Zeon War](http://gundam.wikia.com/wiki/First_Neo_Zeon_War), that there's no chance I'm going to make stats for each one.
+I'm sorry if I missed your favorite.

+The trick to doing this is understanding that one mobile suit will be of a different class based on when your game is taking place.
+The Gelgoog is absolutely a performance suit during the [One Year War](http://gundam.wikia.com/wiki/One_Year_War)... but that same MS if piloted during the Gryps War would be a grunt unit at best.

+Another thing to bear in mind is whether the MS is for Newtype use.
+If it is, you'll probably want a **Comms** system score of at least two, so you can have both normal comms equipment, and a *psycommu* set up.

+## Mobile Suit special moves

+Each MS should have one special move that sets it apart from the other MS in its class.
+For example, the MS-06 Zaku II has the special move _Ubiquitous_, which grants a bonus die on repair rolls because its parts are so common.
+The RGM-79 GM, another MS in the same class, instead has _Titanium Armor_, which grants it special armor to spend when hit by a beam attack and grants it advantage in speed when acting against another MS of the same class.

+If the MS is intended for Newtype use, think about using a special move that ties into the pilot's abilities.
+I've given the MSZ-006 Zeta the _Biocomputer_ move, which allows a Newtype pilot to push themself to temporarily increase one of the MS systems to 5, or to communicate with a friend or foe on the battlefield uninterrupted by conflict for a moment.

+These special moves reflect the specific characteristics of the mobile suit, and tell us a story about them.

 [^1]: For the purposes of the game, this is close enough.
 And of course there's bleed between the categories.
 For example, we could argue that the RX-78-2 Gundam was a top-level suit at the beginning of the series, but by the end it was more of a 'performance' suit, and it was Amuro's abilities that continued to set he and it apart.
 And MS like the [MSN-00100 Hyaku Shiki](http://gundam.wikia.com/wiki/MSN-00100_Hyaku_Shiki) could be put into either the top or mid tiers, but it would depend on what kind of Zeta story you were trying to tell.